 What’s an Air Purifier?

 An air purifier works to circulate the air inside of your home through a filter.
 This filter traps unwanted harmful pollutants to make your indoor air quality better.
-Depending on the specific type of air purifier that you have, it can trap a number of different airborne pollutants, including bacteria, dust, pollen, mold spores, and dander.
+Depending on the specific type of air purifier that you have, it can trap a number of different airborne pollutants.
+These pollutants include bacteria, dust, pollen, mold spores, and dander.

 HEPA Technology

-HEPA is an abbreviation for high-efficiency particulate air and is described as a technology that helps to filter unwanted particles out of the air.
-This technology can remove 99.97% of airborne particles that are .3 microns or bigger.
-HEPA technology can remove viruses, some chemicals, and bacteria from your air.
+HEPA is short for high-efficiency particulate air.
+This technology can remove viruses, some chemicals, and bacteria from your air.

 This type of filter is comprised of fine fiber-like material that is accordion-shaped.
 As the air passes through a HEPA filter, unwanted airborne particles will get stuck inside the filter.
 While HEPA filters are great at removing airborne particles, they don’t work to remove odors, some chemicals, and gases.